-The solid head of the Jerusalem Cricket is its most recognizable by their head which is extremely disproportionate to rest of their body.
-The “humanoid” leader of the Jerusalem is substantially adjusted to bolster the similarly strong jaws that give the Jerusalem its burrowing power.
-The powerful jaws and mandibles not just permit the Jerusalem Cricket to tunnel profound into the earth but additionally take off roots and tubules for a consistent sustenance source.
+The solid head of the Jerusalem Cricket is its most recognizable characteristic, which is extremely disproportionate to the rest of their body.
+The “humanoid” leader of the Jerusalem is substantially adjusted to bolster the similarly strong jaws that give Jerusalem its burrowing power.
+The powerful jaws and mandibles not only permit the Jerusalem Cricket to tunnel profound into the earth but additionally take off roots and tubules for a consistent sustenance source.

-Sightings of the Jerusalem Cricket are quite uncommon but once spotted they are difficult to overlook.
-Since they bear the name of cricket, these creepy crawlies are quite another family inside and out.
-Dissimilar to different crickets, the Jerusalem is wingless and has a head that resembles a human head.
+Sightings of the Jerusalem Cricket are quite uncommon, but once spotted, they are difficult to overlook.
+Although they bear the name of cricket, this creepy crawlies are quite another family inside and out.
+Dissimilar to different crickets, Jerusalem is wingless and has a head that resembles a human head.
 In spite of its outsider look, the dark and tan grouped creepy crawly is not hurtful or harmful and will just chomp if incited.

-Early Native Americans alluded to the Jerusalem Cricket as the ‘Old Bald-Headed Man’ or the ‘Red Skull’ on account of its uncanny human like head.
-Today these insects are found along the west bank of the US and Mexico and frequently alluded to as ‘Potato Bugs’ in spite of their inclination for different roots.
+Early Native Americans alluded to the Jerusalem Cricket as the ‘Old Bald-Headed Man’ or the ‘Red Skull’ on account of its uncanny human-like head.
+Today these insects are found along the west bank of the U.S. and Mexico and frequently alluded to as ‘Potato Bugs’ in spite of their inclination for different roots.

 These crickets are mostly found in the western U.S. along the Pacific drift eastbound into some areas of Montana and south to New Mexico.
 Around 40 species are very common in California.
 They tunnel into free soil, particularly underneath rocks or loads up, and meander into homes.
 Structures situated in the foothills, gullies, and mountains might be more inclined to issues with Jerusalem crickets.